couchbase/couchbase-lite-android-liteserv/README.md

 * Call `$ ./run_android_liteserv.sh 8080` to run it on port 8080.
 This should install the app into the emulator and launch it, and then setup a port forwarding rule so that 8080 on your workstation is mapped to port 8080 on the emulator.

-## Opening LiteServAndroid in Android Studio

-* Run Android Studio

-* Choose File / Open .. or Open Project if you are on the Welcome screen.

-* Choose the top level LiteServAndroid directory (not the LiteServAndroid/LiteServAndroid subdirectory)

 ## Running LiteServAndroid via Android Studio

 * Go to Tools / Run or Tools / Debug menu

-## Enable browsing/debugging source code via Android Studio

-See the instructions in the [CouchChat README](https://github.com/couchbaselabs/CouchChatAndroid), as they are nearly identical.